apiotrow/apiotrow.github.io/_posts/2014-10-04-Floppy Man.md

 I'll probably throw it up on the Unity asset store eventually.
 I can't deny the masses something as ingenious and clearly error-free as this.

 I also recently found out that porting Unity projects to Android is fairly painless.
 Floppy Man didn't even require implementing a control scheme for touch-screen.
 Alice did, however.
 I had to find a mobile joystick/button tool to make that game playable.
-It's something I'll probably experiment with more in the future:
+I spent about 2 hours in vain trying to get it to play well with Unity's character controller.
+It ended up looking like it wasn't worth the effort, though, and that making your own controller specifically for the GUI joysticks would be the only option.
+Still, it looked powerful, so it's something I'll probably experiment with more in the future:

 <center><img src="/assets/2014-10-04/05.jpg"></center>